johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2021-07-07-output-connection-strings-and-keys-from-azure-bicep.md

         workingDirectory: '$(Build.SourcesDirectory)/OurTestApp'
 ```

-Here we run a dotnet application and pass it our connection strings.
+Here we run a .NET application and pass it our connection strings.
+Please note, there's nothing .NET specific about what we're doing above - it could be any kind of application, bash script or similar that consumes our connection strings.
+The significant thing is that we can acquire connection strings in an automated fashion, for use in whichever manner pleases us.